Make Beautiful Naturally Dyed Easter Eggs with Foods You Probably Have on Hand

 Use natural foods—like beets, onions and cabbage—to make beautifully colored eggs.

 Are you interested in coloring eggs naturally with food-based Easter egg dyes?
 We've developed a fool-proof technique and food-based dye recipes for for five natural Easter egg colorings: Yellow, Khaki Green, Red, Violet, Blue and Orange.
-Plus we offer up our secrets for how to make perfect hard-boiled eggs.
-Grab your eggs to get started.
 Happy Easter!

 Wash and gently scrub white eggs to remove any debris.
 Hard-boil, if desired, but leave the shell on.

 To prepare dyes, set out as many bowls as colors you want to prepare.